MaaruLove-2/debt_track_aptek/README.md

 ## Usage Guide

-### 1. Add Pharmacists
+### 1. Add cashier
-- Go to "Manage" → "Pharmacists" → "Add Pharmacist"
+- Go to "Manage" → "cashier" → "Add cashier"
 - Enter pharmacist name, surname, phone, and email
-- You can add up to 5 pharmacists (or more if needed)
+- You can add up to 5 cashier (or more if needed)

 ### 2. Add Customers